 Aetherflow Gauge can be charged with two abilities: Energy Drain and Energy Siphon.
 You can collect up to two charges of this gauge.
 They can be spent later on two oGCD damage abilities: Fester and Painflare.

 Trance Gauge is related to your most powerful summons.
 It indicates whether you’re ready to conjure Bahamut and Phoenix later on.
 Summon Bahamut becomes available when the duration of Dreadwyrm Trance ends.
 Then, when Bahamut disappears, the Dreadwyrm Trance gets replaced with Firebird Trance that allows you to summons the Phoenix.
 It’s not exactly a standard resource generation gauge - it’s more about using your powerful abilities in the right succession.
 You get the visual indicator on your screen.

 Ruin/Ruin III – a single target spell with a potency of 180/200.
-It has a 2.5 seconds casting time.
+It has 2.5 seconds of casting time.

 Miasma/Miasma III – a single target DoT with a potency of 20/50 per tick.
-It has a 2.5 seconds casting time and lasts for 30 seconds.
+It has 2.5 seconds of casting time and lasts for 30 seconds.

 Physick – a single target cure with a potency of 400.
-It has a 1.5 seconds casting time.
+It has 1.5 seconds of casting time.